 No impairment charges were recognized during the year ended December 31, 2020.
 Impairment was \$201.1 million for the year ended December 31, 2019, which included impairment charges of goodwill and intangibles assets of \$25.8 million and \$175.3 million, respectively, and was the result of lower forecasted earnings and cash flows for one of the Company's reporting units.
-See Note 11 to our consolidated financial statements for additional information.
+See Note 11 to the CCC consolidated financial statements included elsewhere in this prospectus for additional information.